Carbon reduction plan

 Logistics

 International flights are critical to FCDO Services global business and respond to customer demand.
-The organisation is working with customers to reduce its flight footprint, using approaches such as regional project aggregation, flight schedule optimisation and virtualisation / remote delivery.
+The organisation is working with customers to reduce its flight footprint, using approaches such as regional project aggregation, flight schedule optimisation, modal shift from air to surface routes and virtualisation / remote delivery.

 FCDO Services’ fleet is critical to its UK and global operation.
 The organisation is committed to reducing the footprint of its HGV, van and car fleet.
 Vehicles under 3.5 tons are being replaced in phases with at least ULEV standard vehicles emitting less than 50g CO2e/km, if not ZEV.

-By 2027 the organisation is committed to a 100% EV fleet (for vehicles under 3.5 tons).
+By 2027 the organisation is committed to a 100% EV fleet (for vehicles under 3.5 tons) and a transition plan is being developed to achieve this.
 Technologies for the HGV fleet are being assessed but older trucks are being replaced with at least Euro VI compliant vehicles.

 Procurement